Productive home office ideas

 Create a space where a room isn’t available

-Not everyone that is working from home will have the luxury of having their own office space, so focusing on the small area around you is the best place to start.
-If you are working in your living room, at your dining table or on a laptop on your sofa, then you don’t need to worry about changing the whole space around you, just start small.
+Not everyone that is working from home will have the luxury of having their own office space, so focusing on the small space around you is the best place to start.
+If you are working in your living room, at your dining table or on a laptop on your sofa, then you don’t need to worry about changing the whole space around you to incorporate an office area, just start small.

 Block Design comments on this point a little further on their website: “Unfortunately we don't all have a handy spare room to transform into a fancy home office.
 But it can be easy to create a designated home working space with just a few small updates.
 If you can, section off part of your dining room or bedroom, finding an area of your home that can be easily kept organised and quiet.
 Keeping clutter away from your desk for a more fluid workflow and clear mind.
 But adding some of your favourite objects to the space will make you feel happy, inspired and motivated.”

 This way, you’ll have one area that’s dedicated to work and won’t feel as though your work life is encroaching on your personal space.
 Equally, it means that during the working day you’re less likely to be distracted or tempted to complete home tasks.
 You could even look at small home office ideas like a foldaway desk if you are really limited for space.

 Whether you have an office room or a desk in the corner of another room, making sure you reduce clutter is essential.
 After all, they say clear space, clear mind and the last thing you want are unopened letters cluttering up your desk space or laundry on your chair to contend with.